 Call 0423 131 372 and speak with Sarah to enquire about rates or book appointments.

-My name is Jill and I have recently completed a Diploma of Remedial Massage through the Evolve College in Norwood, South Australia.
-I am a registered therapist with The Australian Traditional-Medicine Society (ATMS) and I am pleased
+My name is Jill and I have completed a Diploma of Remedial Massage through the Evolve College in Norwood, South Australia.
+I am a registered therapist with The Australian Traditional-Medicine Society (ATMS) and I am pleased to be a

-Relaxation massage quietens the nervous system and encourages the release of feel-good endorphins; it improves blood circulation, lowers blood pressure, relaxes muscle tension, reduces pain, helps you get a better night’s sleep, all
+Massage quietens the nervous system and encourages the release of feel-good endorphins; it improves blood circulation, lowers blood pressure, relaxes muscle tension, reduces pain, helps you get a better night’s sleep, all while promoting

 Touch therapy is an important part of healing the whole person and it is a privilege to provide this service at LifeWell.